csis225s25/ic3-vanderbeekdrapeau/README.md

 Doing everything from a command prompt or Git Bash (no IDEs allowed), your mission is to debug the code and find out why it stopped compiling cleanly.
 When you have figured it out,  note what you changed and why it stopped working in the README.md file.

-Names: Max Vanderbeek, Greg Drapeau
+@author Max Vanderbeek, Greg Drapeau
 **Changes to code**
 Added <String> to the beggining of the contruction of the combobox object to fix it.